ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 ---

-set_numbats(list_bats, \**optional), return(num_bats, num_total)

-Sets the number of reference images for each bat.
-For this the code assumes there is a folder 'Templates_arrays' in the working directory.
-If this is not the case, an alternate path can be specified as the optional argument 'Templates'.

----

-set_batfreq(rectangles_temp, regions_temp, list_bats, num_bats), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats)

-Sets a number of frequencies needed for the calculation of the scores (see cacl_col_labels).
-For this, the median value over the references is taken.

----

-set_batscolor(\**optional), return(list_bats, colors_bat)

-Assigns a color to each bat.
-The optional argument 'Templates' can be used to specify an alternate path to the templates.

----

 plot_dendrogram(features, label_colors, \**optional), return()

 Plots a dendrogram based upon a hierarchical clustering of the features.
 Row numbers are colored based on label_colors.
 Linkage is set as 'average'.
 The optional argument 'name' can be used to save the figure.